JuliaCosmologicalLikelihoods/SNIaLikelihoods.jl/README.md

 # SNIaLikelihoods.jl
-Repo containing a Julia implementation of SNIa likelihoods.
+Repo containing the likelihood of SNIa.

+## Authors
+ Andrea Crespi, PhD Student at University of Waterloo